mattrussell2/gradescope-autograder/README.md

 ```
 ## General Notes
 * Any file in `testset/stdin/` that is named `<testname>.stdin` will be sent to `stdin` for a test with the testname `<testname>`.
 * For any test, you may specify a variable `argv` which is a list to send as arguments to the executable.
-For example, the following test will be run as `./test0 1 2 3`.
-Note all `arvg` arguments must be written as strings.
+Note all `arvg` arguments must be written as strings, however they will be passed without strings by default to the executable.
+To add "" characters, escape them in the `argv` list.
+For example, the following test will be run as `./test0 1 2 "3"`.
 ```
-{ testname = "test0", description = "my first test", argv = ["1", "2", "3"] }
+{ testname = "test0", description = "my first test", argv = ["1", "2", "\"3\""] }
 ```
 * In addition to `diff`ing student's `stdout` and `stderr` against a reference output, this framework supports `diff`ing against any number of output files created by the student's program.
 Such output files must be named `<testname>.ANYTHING_HERE.ofile`; the expectation is that the executable will receive the name of the file to produce as an input argument.
 For example
 ```